Are cramps in pregnancy normal?

 - from 20 weeks, pain in the upper abdomen/stomach with other symptoms such as a very bad headache, nausea, vomiting, flashing lights or seeing spots in front of your eyes could be signs of pre-eclampsia.
 Contact your midwife, doctor or hospital.

-- lower abdominal pain or dull back painthat comes with one or more of the following:
+If you have lower abdominal pain or dull back pain that comes with one or more of the following, contact your doctor or midwife as soon as possible:

 - pain or discomfort when urinating